jantman/biweeklybudget/README.rst

 biweeklybudget makes use of various third party software, especially in the UI and frontend, that is distributed under other licenses.
 Please see ``biweeklybudget/flaskapp/static`` in the source tree for further information.

+biweeklybudget includes a number of dependencies distributed alongside it, which are licensed and distributed under their respective licenses.
+See the ``biweeklybudget/vendored`` directory in the source distribution for further information.